-In the healthcare services business, our polyclinics and hospitals are organised in specific geographical clusters to provide services to the broadest range of patients through:
+In the healthcare services business, our polyclinics, referral hospitals and community clinics are organised in specific geographical clusters to provide services to the broadest range of patients through:

 - polyclinics - offering outpatient services;

-- community hospitals - offering broader outpatient and a range of multi-profile inpatient healthcare services; and
+- community clinics - offering broader outpatient and a range of multi-profile inpatient healthcare services; and

 - referral hospitals - offering a comprehensive range of complex and specialist services.

-The referral hierarchy within each geographical cluster provides patients with a complete and convenient treatment pathway, from local physicians in polyclinics and community hospitals to referral hospitals.
-Our 64 specialist ambulances help achieve this by facilitating the movement of patients to and between our hospitals.
+The referral hierarchy within each geographical cluster provides patients with a complete and convenient treatment pathway, from local physicians in polyclinics and community clinics to referral hospitals.
+Our 64 specialist ambulances help achieve this by facilitating the movement of patients to and between our hospitals and clinics.
 While we provide most basic (“primary”) medical and surgical procedures at all of our facilities, the majority of more specialised or advanced (“secondary” and “tertiary”) interventional and surgical procedures are concentrated at our regional referral hospitals.

-Our pharma business solidifies our strategic goal of having a strong presence across the healthcare ecosystem.
+Our Pharmacy chain and distribution business solidifies our strategic goal of having a strong presence across the healthcare ecosystem.
 Following the completion of the two major pharma acquisitions, we became the largest pharmacy chain in the country with a 30% market share.
-The pharma business helps us grow our polyclinic business, where we hold only a 2% market share.
+The Pharmacy chain and distribution business helps us grow our polyclinic business, where we hold only a 2% market share.
 Through its express outpatient clinics (which are integrated in our pharmacies) and strong customer loyalty franchise with over two million monthly customer interactions and 0.5 million members of its loyalty programme, it is expected to drive additional referrals to GHG’s polyclinics.
-Furthermore, the pharma business is a pure out-of-pocket business and it helps us further diversify our revenues.
-The pharma business strengthens GHG’s position as the major purchaser of pharmaceutical products in Georgia.
+Furthermore, the Pharmacy chain and distribution business is a pure out-of-pocket business and it helps us further diversify our revenues.
+The Pharmacy chain and distribution business strengthens GHG’s position as the major purchaser of pharmaceutical products in Georgia.
 21 of our pharmacies are located within our healthcare facilities.

-We operate 16 referral hospitals with a total of 2,519 beds.
+We operate 16 referral hospitals with a total of 3,320 beds.
 These hospitals are located in Tbilisi and major regional cities and provide secondary or tertiary level outpatient and inpatient diagnostic, surgical and treatment services.
-Our referral hospitals, which serve as hubs for patients within a given region, had a 64.5% bed utilisation rate (excluding Tbilisi Referral Hospital, which was launched in 2017 and is in a rollout phase) and generated 86% of our total healthcare services revenue in 2017.
+Our referral hospitals, which serve as hubs for patients within a given region, had a 63.3% bed utilisation rate (excluding reseantly launched Tbilisi Referral Hospital and Regional Hospital) and generated 85% of our total healthcare services revenue in 9M18.

-We operate 21 community hospitals with a total of 495 beds.
-Community hospitals are located in regional towns and municipalities and provide basic outpatient and inpatient diagnostic, surgical and treatment services to the local population.
+We operate 21 community clinics with a total of 495 beds.
+Community clinics are located in regional towns and municipalities and provide basic outpatient and inpatient diagnostic, surgical and treatment services to the local population.
 They also refer patients to referral hospitals for secondary or tertiary level treatment.
-Our community hospitals had a 26.8% bed utilisation rate, reflecting their role as primary healthcare providers, and generated 8% of our total healthcare services revenue in 2017.
-The EBITDA margin for our hospitals (both referral and community) in 2017 was 27.4%.
+Our community clinics and generated 8% of our total healthcare services revenue in 9M18.

-We operate 12 polyclinic clusters, consisting of 16 district polyclinics and 24 express outpatient clinics.
+We operate 16 district polyclinics.
 Polyclinics provide basic and full-scale outpatient diagnostic and treatment services.
 These clinics are located in Tbilisi and major regional cities.
 Polyclinics generate the highest margin and the management currently believes that this segment of our business will become one of the largest sources of future growth.
-Polyclinics generated 6% of our total healthcare services revenue in 2017, up from 5% in 2016.
-Because of the new polyclinic roll-outs, the EBITDA margin stood at 13.2% in 2017.
+Polyclinics generated 2% of our total healthcare services revenue in 9M18.

 Organised in clusters: Each cluster includes a district polyclinic, located centrally in a particular district of the city, and several smaller express outpatient clinics (mostly integrated with pharmacies), located in other areas of the same district.

-We own the country’s largest pharma retail and wholesale business consisting of 255 pharmacies, 21 of which are located in our healthcare facilities.
-We operate two pharmacy brands, each with a distinct positioning: GPC (acquired in May 2016) for the higher-end customer segment and Pharmadepot (acquired in January 2017) for the mass retail segment.
+We own the country’s largest pharma retail and wholesale business (GEPHA) and also are the largest retailer in the country.
+We operate two pharmacy brands each with a distinct positioning: GPC for the propagating healthy life style and covering higher-end customer segment oriented on the healthy life style - beauty care on one hand and Pharmadepot for the mass retail segment focusing on patients treatments and applied pharmaceutical care.
 The pharmacies are located in Tbilisi and other major regional cities.
-Our pharma business has over two million monthly customer interactions and 0.5 million members of its loyalty programme.
-The total number of bills issued at our pharmacies exceeded 25 million in 2017, making us the country’s largest retailer in terms of both revenue and number of bills issued.
-The EBITDA margin for our pharma business was 8.6% in 2017.
+Our pharmacies have over two million monthly customer interactions and 0.5 million members of its loyalty programme.
+The total number of bills issued at our pharmacies exceeded 25 million in 2017, making GEPHA the country's largest retailer in terms of both revenue and number of bills issued.